 There are good things to speak of in RWBY: Volume 3, but a few problematic issues—one of them is the fact that it isn’t written nearly as tightly as the previous two volumes—makes it just above passable instead of outstanding in my book.

 The Vytal Festival Tournament is upon Remnant, and Team RWBY is just one of various teams from the kingdoms’ Academies who are partaking in the combat rounds.
-Things seem better than ever, especially since crime in Vale has been completely absent since the crime lord Torchwick was arrested.
-However, with Cinder Fall and her minions Emerald Sustrai and Mercury Black focusing on the Tournament as the crux of a scheme to disrupt Remnant and Professor Ozpin giving one of his students the opportunity to make a life-altering decision that may help to stop Cinder, it won’t be long before everyone gets thrown into the chaos.
+Things seem better than ever after the arrest of crime lord Roman Torchwick in the previous volume.
+However, with Cinder Fall and her minions focusing on the Tournament as the crux of a scheme to disrupt Remnant and Professor Ozpin giving one of his students the opportunity to make a life-altering decision that may help to stop Cinder, it won’t be long before everyone gets thrown into the chaos.

 Windup score: 78/100